JarronConover/Satellite-Detection/README.md

         AISSTREAM_API_KEY=key
         SUPABASE_PASSWWORD=pass
         ```
-- README.md
+- DEMO.md - A file that describes how the software should be demonstrated
-    The documentation of the Project
+- README.md - The documentation of the Project
-- Software Requirements
-    - The initial requirements of the project
+- Software Requirements - The initial requirements of the project
-- docker-compose.yaml
-  - a classic docker file to get docker running
+- docker-compose.yaml - a classic docker file to get docker running